|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Homemade amaretto is made using just a few ingredients that are commonly found in the kitchen.
-It has a vodka base, is sweetened with both white and brown sugars, and gets its flavor from almond and vanilla extracts.
+It has a vodka base and is sweetened with both white and brown sugars.
+Rather than commercial amaretto's apricot kernels, the flavor in this recipe comes from almond and vanilla extracts.
 With everything at hand, you can have your very own bottle of amaretto within one hour.
 And, if you have not made a liqueur from scratch before, this is a perfect introductory recipe.

 Not only will your amaretto make a nice addition to your home bar's liqueur stock, but it's also a nice gift idea.
 Put it in a gift basket along with a few extras to create a selection of cocktails, include some almonds to munch on, and you're all set!

 - 1 cup white granulated sugar